Stress and anxiety

-Acupuncture can help lower your stress levels and help you mange stress more effectively.
+Acupuncture can help lower your stress levels and help you with stress management more effectively.

 Emotional symptoms of stress include: